Calinou/sauerbraten-source-port/README.md

 - **Improved particle effects:**
   - Players landing from a high jump now create a smoke puff (`/landingvfx 0` to disable).
   - Entering and leaving water/lava now creates splash particles (`/liquidvfx 0` to disable).
-  - Teleports and teledests nwo emit blue sparks when used (`/teleportvfx 0` to disable).
+  - Teleports and teledests now emit blue sparks when used (`/teleportvfx 0` to disable).
   - Jumppads now emit green sparks when used (`/jumppadvfx 0` to disable).
 - **Improved dynamic light effects:**
   - Teleports and teledests now emit a blue dynamic light when used (`/teleportvfx 0` to disable).